CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkloadWorkloadDefinition.md

 `func (o *WorkloadWorkloadDefinition) UnsetOrganization()`

 UnsetOrganization ensures that no value is present for Organization, not even an explicit nil
+### GetWorkloadMetadata

+`func (o *WorkloadWorkloadDefinition) GetWorkloadMetadata() WorkloadWorkloadMetadataRelationship`

+GetWorkloadMetadata returns the WorkloadMetadata field if non-nil, zero value otherwise.

+### GetWorkloadMetadataOk

+`func (o *WorkloadWorkloadDefinition) GetWorkloadMetadataOk() (*WorkloadWorkloadMetadataRelationship, bool)`

+GetWorkloadMetadataOk returns a tuple with the WorkloadMetadata field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWorkloadMetadata

+`func (o *WorkloadWorkloadDefinition) SetWorkloadMetadata(v WorkloadWorkloadMetadataRelationship)`

+SetWorkloadMetadata sets WorkloadMetadata field to given value.

+### HasWorkloadMetadata

+`func (o *WorkloadWorkloadDefinition) HasWorkloadMetadata() bool`

+HasWorkloadMetadata returns a boolean if a field has been set.

+### SetWorkloadMetadataNil

+`func (o *WorkloadWorkloadDefinition) SetWorkloadMetadataNil(b bool)`

+ SetWorkloadMetadataNil sets the value for WorkloadMetadata to be an explicit nil

+### UnsetWorkloadMetadata
+`func (o *WorkloadWorkloadDefinition) UnsetWorkloadMetadata()`

+UnsetWorkloadMetadata ensures that no value is present for WorkloadMetadata, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)